inflect-framework/inflect-framework.github.io/docs/background.md

 Performing operations on a constant flow of messages such as the events traveling between microservices is called stream processing.
 Use cases for stream processing in microservices include real-time analytics, data enrichment, and real-time anomaly detection.
 And so, there are many general-purpose frameworks for stream processing uses that expand well beyond the transformations we’ve described.
 These frameworks, including Apache Flink, Apache Spark Streaming, and Kafka Streams, offer robust capabilities for handling complex tasks, including those that involve _stateful processing_.
 In stateful processing, the accumulated state of previous events influences the way current events are handled.
 In other words, stateful processing involves processing the stream as a whole, and not just single events at a time.
 This approach allows for operations that consider the entire stream's context, rather than processing each event in isolation, enabling more sophisticated analyses.

-In the next section, we explore existing stream processing frameworks and their suitability for the task of transforming events between microservices for the purpose of decoupling.
+In the next section, we explore existing stream processing frameworks and their suitability for the task of transforming events between microservices.

 ## Stream Processing Frameworks